PhD Candidate in Political Science

-Carl Cilke is a doctoral student in the Department of Political Science at Northeastern University, specializing in International Relations and American Government and Politics.
+Carl Cilke is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in International Relations and American Government and Politics.
 He has a strong background and interest in U.S. Foreign Policy Institutions.

 Carl’s research interests are focused on the functions and processes of U.S. foreign policy institutions, particularly on how those institutions shape and influence international relations.